codahale/veil-go/README.md

 ### Digital Signatures

-To make authenticated messages, Veil creates Schnorr signatures using the signer's secret key.
+To make authenticated messages, Veil creates Schnorr signatures using the signer's private key.
 The actual "message" signed is a SHA-512 hash of the message, and SHA-512 is used to derive ristretto255 scalars from the message and ephemeral public key.
+In place of a randomly generated ephemeral key pair, Veil uses a key pair derived from the private key and the message value.

 ### Multi-Recipient Messages

 A Veil message combines all of these primitives to provide multi-recipient messages.

-First, the sender creates an ephemeral header key pair and creates a header block consisting of the ephemeral header secret key and the total length of all encrypted headers plus padding.
+First, the sender creates an ephemeral header key pair and creates a header block consisting of the ephemeral header private key and the total length of all encrypted headers plus padding.
 For each recipient, the sender encrypts a copy of the header using the described KEM and AEAD.
 Finally, the sender adds optional random padding to the end of the encrypted headers.